ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * For 'pairwise\_mode', the Group Manager SHOULD use the CBOR simple value False.

-* If 'pairwise\_mode' has value True, the Group Manager SHOULD use the same default values defined in Section 19 of {{I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'ecdh_alg' and 'ecdh_params'.
+* If 'pairwise\_mode' has value True, the Group Manager SHOULD use the same default values defined in {{Section 21 of I-D.ietf-ace-key-groupcomm-oscore}} for the parameters 'ecdh_alg' and 'ecdh_params'.

-* For any other configuration parameter, the Group Manager SHOULD use the same default values defined in Section 19 of {{I-D.ietf-ace-key-groupcomm-oscore}}.
+* For any other configuration parameter, the Group Manager SHOULD use the same default values defined in {{Section 21 of I-D.ietf-ace-key-groupcomm-oscore}}.

 ### Status Parameters